mistersquiish/FlixMovieApp/README3.md

 - [x] Added UIAlertController when a network connection cannot be established (stretch story for Assignment 1)
 - [x] Added UISearchBar to the SuperHero Collection View Controller
+- [x] Added Infinite Scroll for the Superhero Collection View Controller

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):